Emergency Department Visits, by Source of Payment

 Download & Other Tools

-- Footnote: Emergency room visits resulting in hospital admission are not reported here (see kidsdata.org’s Hospital Discharges indicators).
-A glossary with detailed definitions of each source of payment can be found here.
-County-level data reflect the patient's county of residence, not the county in which the hospitalization occurred.
+- Footnote: Data are based on visits, not children; if a child has more than one visit, each visit is reported.
+Visits resulting in same-hospital admission are not reported here (see kidsdata.org's Hospital Discharges indicators).
+Detailed descriptions of payment sources are available from the Dept. of Health Care Access and Information.
+County-level data reflect the patient's county of residence, not the county in which the visit occurred.
 Cases with unknown county of residence are included in California totals.
 Data are excluded for cases of patients with erroneous birth dates and for erroneous, unknown, or unreported sources of payment.
-The notation S refers to data that have been suppressed because there were fewer than 11 cases, the percentage was less than 0.1, or to prevent disclosure of patient identity.
+The notation S refers to numbers and percentages that have been suppressed because there were fewer than 11 visits with that expected source of payment, and to percentages that have been suppressed because the value was less than 0.1%.
 N/A means that data are not available.

 - Measures of Hospital Use on Kidsdata.org